Eleanor Cameron: Charlie and the Chocolate Factory controversy

-From October 1972 to October 1973 a controversy spawned by Cameron over Roald Dahl's Charlie and the Chocolate Factory embroiled the pages of The Horn Book Magazine.
-Cameron criticized the controversial theories of Marshall McLuhan in a three-part essay titled "McLuhan, Youth, and Literature".
-In part one she described Charlie as "one of the most tasteless books ever written for children", finding it to be "sadistic" and "phony".
+From October 1972 to October 1973 a controversy started by Cameron concerning Roald Dahl's Charlie and the Chocolate Factory embroiled the pages of The Horn Book Magazine.
+In a three-part essay entitled "McLuhan, Youth and Literature" Cameron criticized the controversial theories of media theorist Marshall McLuhan.
+In part one she described Dahl's book as "one of the most tasteless books ever written for children" and described it as "sadistic" and "phony".
 She was especially chagrined by its use as a classroom read-aloud.
 Dahl replied in the February 1973 issue of Horn Book.
-He wrote that Cameron was entitled to her opinion about his book, but he felt that she had attacked his character as well.
+He wrote that Cameron was entitled to her opinion about his book, but that she had attacked his character as well.
 He also scoffed at her recommendation that teachers find better literature to share with their students: "I would dearly like to see Ms. Cameron trying to read Little Women, or Robinson Crusoe for that matter to a class of today's children.
 This lady is completely out of touch with reality.
 She would be howled out of the classroom."

-In her essay, Cameron decried the Oompa-Loompas, who were portrayed as abused, half-naked, African pygmy slaves.
-The pictures and descriptions of the Oompa-Loompas in Charlie were revised by Dahl and his publisher Knopf for the 1973 edition to cast the Oompa-Loompas as dwarves from Loompaland whom Willy Wonka adores.
-Though this appeared to be a direct result of Cameron's criticism, the brief amount of time between the criticism and the publication of the revised edition of Charlie makes it more likely that the changes had already been put in motion by the time "McLuhan, Youth, and Literature" was published.
+Elsewhere in her essay, Cameron decried the Oompa-Loompas, who were portrayed as abused, half-naked, African pygmy slaves.
+The pictures and descriptions of the Oompa-Loompas in Charlie were revised by Dahl and his publisher Knopf for the 1973 edition to make the characters into dwarves from Loompaland, whom Willy Wonka adores.
+The brief amount of time between the criticism and the publication of the revised edition of Charlie makes it likely that the changes had already been put in motion by the time the essay was published.